elenavanengelenmaslova/kotlin-object-oriented-programming/slides.md

 - **Stand-Alone & Production-Ready**: Build and run robust apps without external servers.

-- **Spring-Based**: Extends the popular Spring framework for enhanced capabilities.
+- **Spring-Based**: Builds upon the Spring framework, utilizing its Inversion of Control (IoC) and integration with various data sources, cloud, security mechanisms, and other tools.

-- **Simplified Development**: Auto-configurations and tools streamline the process.
+- **Simplified Development**: Provides auto-configurations and built-in features for a streamlined development experience.

 - **Cloud-Ready**: Designed for modern cloud deployments and scalability.